matloff/omsi/READMEecs132.md

 ![alt text](ECS132d.png)

-Question 3 asked for executable R code.
-The student filled in the answer, then hit **File | Save** and **File | Run**.
+Here Question 3 asked for executable R code.
+The student filled in the answer, then hit **File | Save** and **File | Submit & Run**.
 The latter action brought up the pop-up run window, with the result of the run.
+Note the need for calling **print()**; as explained in the OMSI documentation, R is not running in interactive mode here, so merely typing an expression doesn't get it printed.

 Finally, the student tackled Question 4.
 In contrast to the previous questions, which were math questions even though the answers were